-- The subdivision is located on three predominant landforms as shown on Drawing 002.
-The landforms are described as follows: - (a) Low Lying Slopes and Flats: - (i) Low lying slopes and flats are located within the south eastern portion of the subdivision.
-The flats are utilized for cropping and pastureland and are drained via. a series of ditch drains and overland flowpaths and streams.
+- The subdivision is located on two predominant landforms as shown on Drawing 002.
+The landforms are described as follows: - (a) Low Lying Slopes and Flats: Extensive low lying slopes and flats are located within the central and eastern portion of the subdivision.
+The flats are utilized for cropping and pastureland and are drained via. a series of ditch drains and overland flowpaths.
+The eastern edges of the flats contain some farm buildings which are accessed via. farm tracks.